eakwarren/flexrouter/README.md

 Developed with ❤️ by Eric Warren

 # About
-This KSP script for Kontakt 6+ translates the keyswitch triggers in [Divisimate's Synchron Prime 2.0 template](https://divisimate.com/templates/synchron-prime-2-0) to the default keyswitches used by other sample libraries.
+This KSP script for Kontakt 6+ translates the keyswitch triggers in [Divisimate's Synchron Prime 2.0 template](https://divisimate.com/templates/synchron-prime-2-0) or [Berlin Orchestra template](https://divisimate.com/templates/berlin-orchestra) to the default keyswitches used by other sample libraries.

 * Cinematic Studio Series
 * Spitfire Symphonic Orchestra 2024
+* Spitfire BBC Symphony Orchestra Core

-There's also a Logic Pro Scripter preset for translation to Spitfire BBC Symphony Orchestra Core.
-(Since it uses its own plugin and not Kontakt.)
-And presets to translate the [Berlin Orchestra Template](https://divisimate.com/blog/berlin-orchestra-template/) triggers to [Berlin Free Orchestra](https://www.orchestraltools.com/berlin-free-orchestra).
+The Logic Pro Scripter presets are for translation to Spitfire BBC Symphony Orchestra Core and [Berlin Free Orchestra](https://www.orchestraltools.com/berlin-free-orchestra).
+(Since they use their own plugins and not Kontakt.)

 # Setup
 1. Click on the .nkp file above and download the raw file in the top-right corner.